bndxn/raspberry-pi-notes/README.md

 # Raspberry Pi weather station

-A simple application using real data, building a model, and deploying it using AWS.
+An application using real data, building a model, and deploying it using AWS.

 Components
 * RasPi and TemperHUM collecting temp and humidity readings